rookiepeng/comm-test/README.md

 # Socket Test

-A simple TCP/UDP socket test interface built with QT5.
+A simple TCP/UDP socket test interface built with Python and PyQt5.
+(This software has been fully re-written from C++/QT5 to Python/PyQt5)

+## Dependence

+- PyQt5
+- psutil

 ## Usage